alfie-ab/CV/README.md

 #### Curious

-We decided to build our final project in node, instead of rails.
+We decided to build our final project in Node JS, instead of rails.
 Node is not explicitly taught on the course, but I had learned it as a way to embrace the whole experience.
 Indeed, over my time at Maker's I made a special effort to look up and engage with programming libraries and frameworks, such as Paper JS, that were not required, but interest me regardless.
-As of now, I am independently learning React JS as a way to improve my front-end capabilities.
+As of now, I am independently learning Java as a way to improve my all-round programming experience.

 ## Education